aritra123x/Comparative-analysis-of-Machine-Learning-Models/README.md

 # Comparitive-Analysis-Of-Machine-Learning-Models
-In this project comparision and analysis of several machine learning models are done
+This project presents a comparative analysis of 16 machine learning models on a pollution and air quality assessment dataset sourced from Kaggle.